Employee Search Results

 Lorraine Yaros Sullivan

 Lorraine Yaros Sullivan, mezzo-soprano, is an active and versatile performer, enjoying success in a variety of genres and styles including opera, oratorio, chamber music, and art song.
 Some of her favorite opera credits include Dorabella in Mozart's Così fan tutte and Ottavia in Monteverdi's L'Incoronazione di Poppea, which Opera praised as "regal" and "affecting."
 She is in demand for her concert and oratorio work in the US and Canada, with recent performances including a range of styles from Bach to Libby Larsen.
-Dr. Sullivan is equally at home with the intimate collaborations of chamber music and art song.
+Dr. Sullivan has a special interest in the intimate collaborations of chamber music and art song.
 She appeared at the Kennedy Center's Terrace Theater and travels nationally and internationally as a recitalist.
-A recent tour included a series of recitals in Taiwan performing American art song and musical theatre, culminating in a performance at the National Chiang Kai-Shek Cultural Center.
+One tour included a series of recitals in Taiwan performing American art song and musical theatre, culminating in a performance at the National Chiang Kai-Shek Cultural Center.
 Dr. Sullivan specializes in turn of the 20th century music and contemporary American music.
-She has been fortunate to work with several composers on their own music, including Daniel Pesca, Ricky Ian Gordon, John Harbison, Jake Heggie, and David Lang.
-She is a featured soloist on a forthcoming CD of Margaret Ruthven Lang's choral works on the Delos label.
+She is a featured soloist on the Delos recording All the Heart of Me!: The Choral Music of Margaret Ruthven Lang.
+This fall, she will perform in the premiere of three opera scenes from new works by Anthony Davis, Lori Laitman, and Tom Cipullo, three of four finalists in the Domenic J. Pellicciotti Opera Composition Prize.
+She is also the new Executive Director of the Fall Island Vocal Arts Seminar.